ReflectionHLE/ReflectionHLE/README.md

 (e.g., common EGA and map headers).

 ----------------------------------------------------------------------------
-Where can I get compatible Keen Dreams game data (updated as of Aug 06 2017)
+Where can I get compatible Keen Dreams game data (updated as of Jun 03 2020)
 ----------------------------------------------------------------------------

 You can download a Shareware release of Keen Dreams, v1.13, from one of a few places online, at the least.
 Links for reference:

 - http://cd.textfiles.com/megagames2/GAMES/APOGEE/KEENDR13.ZIP
-- (You want keendm.zip) http://dukeworld.duke4.net/classic%20dukeworld/share/
+- (You want keendm.zip) https://dukeworld.duke4.net/classic%20dukeworld/share/

 -------------------------------------
 Partially compatible Keen Dreams data